mgeier/sphinx-last-updated-by-git/README.rst

       tag.
 This can be disabled by setting the configuration option ``git_last_updated_metatags`` to ``False``.

+    * Files can be excluded from the last updated date calculation by passing a list of exclusion patterns to the configuration option ``git_exclude_patterns``.
+      This can also be used to ignore the changes of dependencies in the last updated date.
+      The patterns are treated the same way as Sphinx's excluded_patterns_.

 Caveats
     * When using a "Git shallow clone" (with the ``--depth`` option), the "last updated" commit for a long-unchanged file